"We can judge our health by our happiness" -- Dr.Edward Bach

 So if you ever search for natural cures that heal the mind and thus the body, or if you were told there is nothing more that can be done, check out Bach Flower Remedies.
 You will be surprised how many similarities between your own (or your animal´s) daily struggles and feelings and those described within the 38 healing remedies you will find.

-There are two excellent books I always keep handy and use as my Bach Remedy bible, that I´d like to recommend you to read.
+There are two excellent books I always keep handy and use as my Bach Remedy bible, that I recommend to read.

 The first one is called Bach Flower Remedies For Animals by Gregory Vlamis and Helen Graham.
 By purchasing it on Amazon, you will help to support my blog and dog team, and in this case, most importantly, Granite´s treatment.
 Here is the link.